-- 24.1 If a staff member has concerns about any adult working in the school including Trustees, Governors, volunteers, supply teachers and agency staff it will be raised with the Principal or DSL. - 24.2 If the concern is with regards to the Principal, it will be referred to the CEO. - 24.3 If the concern is with regards to the CEO, it will be referred to the Chair of Trustees. - 24.4 Any concerns regarding the safeguarding practices within the Trust will be raised with the Principals and the necessary whistleblowing procedures will be followed, as outlined in the Trust's Confidential Reporting Policy. - 24.5 If a staff member feels unable to raise an issue with the Principal/Chair of Trustees they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285). - 24.6 Any allegations of abuse made against staff members will be dealt with in accordance with the Local Procedures http://www.teescpp.org.uk/allegations-against-staff
+- 24.1 If any staff member (including supply staff/volunteers/agency/Trustees or Governors) has concerns about any adult working across the Trust (including Trustees, Governors, volunteers, supply teachers and agency staff) it will be raised with the Academy Principal or DSL. - 24.2 If the concern is with regards to the Principal, Trust Leaders or Executive Leaders, it will be referred to the CEO. - 24.3 If the concern is with regards to the CEO, it will be referred to the Chair of Trustees. - 24.4 Any concerns regarding the safeguarding practices within the Trust will be raised with the Principals and the necessary whistleblowing procedures will be followed, as outlined in the Trust's Whistleblowing Policy.
+The Whistleblowing policy provides guidance to staff, volunteers and contractors on how they can raise concerns and receive appropriate feedback on action taken.

+- 24.5 If a staff member feels unable to raise an issue with the Principal/Chair of Trustees they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285). - 24.6 Any allegations of abuse made against staff members will be dealt with in accordance with the Local Procedures. - 24.7 Should the Trust receive an allegation relating to an incident that happened when an individual or organisation was using Trust premises running activities for children, they should follow the Trust safeguarding policies and procedures, including informing the LADO.